Bamboozlerrl/Rule-Edits/README.md

         - (1) Upon being called up, a player receives official DEP status equal to that awarded in preseason.
         - (2) Add/drops may be denied by the CRC due to availability restrictions or by the individual players receiving call-ups.
       - (ii) First add/drop period:
-        - (1) Add/drops will be processed on a rolling, first come, first served basis.
+        - (1) Add/drops will be processed by bid amount, as described below in (iii).
           - (aa) Add/drop requests are made through the league site, mltp.gg.
         - (2) The CRC will deny callups on the basis of availability restrictions, intentionally poor call-ups or anything else deemed relevant by the CRC.
           - (aa) Intentionally poor call-ups will be determined case by case and will require a unanimous vote from the CRC.